pascalgn/automerge-action/README.md

 ----

-**This functionality is now available directly in GitHub as [auto-merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/automatically-merging-a-pull-request).** The automerge-action project will still be maintained, but users are encouraged to switch to auto-merge for simple workflows, as it offers a faster and more stable experience.
+**This functionality is now available directly in \*GitHub as [auto-merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/automatically-merging-a-pull-request).** The automerge-action project will still be maintained, but users are encouraged to switch to auto-merge for simple workflows, as it offers a faster and more stable experience.

+*\*GitHub does not currently support auto-rebasing PRs*

 ## Usage